-This one-day seminar will explore a wide range of fire and life safety challenges associated with
+This seminar will explore a wide range of fire and life safety challenges associated with

 very tall buildings and strategies to address them.
 To enhance learning, attendees will be asked